 Mutual Funds have now been around long enough to critique.
 Since their inception, historic returns for almost all of them have underperformed the overall market.
 There are a few that consistently outperform the market but they are hard to find or are closed to new investors.
 To make matters worse, when you subtract the fees from the already lower returns, you almost end up with no gains whatsoever.

+It seems that excessive charges are going to continue being an issue when it comes to investing in mutual funds.
 By the time everything is said and done, you can watch a 4% gain in the fund have no effect on your account balance.
 All the gains went towards paying fees!

 If that’s not bad enough, many funds are not totally diversified and are sector based or stock behavior based like growth or value funds.
 These funds are somewhat diversified but not as good as they could be.
 Oh, and one last thing, you’ll need a lot of money to open an account.
 This can sometimes be $1,000, $5,000 or $10,000 depending on the fund.